craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 	- 16 ounces Secreclude Propaterol (1.4k sp) > (100.0sp / ounce)

 #### Seeker Symbiote
 > An engineered parasite that supports a host's immune system by travelling throughout the body to hunt and absorb hostile influences.
+While the active parasite can uncomfortable, lasting collateral damage to the host is rare.
 The parasite dies after a number of years.

 Upon introduction, your Hit Point Maximum is reduced by (G * 5), and you gain G Acid, Poison, and Necrotic Damage Resistance.
 When the parasite dies, or is replaced, you lose the granted Damage Resistances and your Hit Point Maximum is returned to normal.

 **Ingredients**;
-- XXX
+- 4 ounce Essence of Health (1.2k sp)
+- 1 ounce Essence of Prevention (4.5k sp)
+- 1 ounce Essence of Creation (0.5k sp)
+	- 1 Seeker Symbiote (8.5k sp)

 #### Cognitive Driver
 > A complex alchemical device that, when implemented correctly, supports a host's persona and routine by processing and storing data it collects along the spinal column, and editing abnormal signals and commands.